Zucchini Cake with Crunchy Lemon Glaze

 This amazingly moist and delicious cake makes zucchini disappear.
 It is a very forgiving cake to make, so don’t be afraid to make your own modifications!
-The picture above is a modified version: the recipe was halved, it was made in a cake pan, and there was no powdered sugar in the glaze.
-It was still scrumptious!

 - 1 c almonds, pecans, or walnuts toasted

 - 2 c flour

 - 1 t baking powder